California governor signs law raising taxes on guns and ammunition to pay for school safety

 SACRAMENTO, Calif.
-(AP) — California will double the taxes on guns and ammunition and use the money to pay for more security at public schools and various violence prevention programs under a new law Gov. Gavin Newsom signed Tuesday.
+(AP) — California will ban people from carrying firearms in most public places while doubling the taxes on guns and ammunition sold in the state under two new laws Gov. Gavin Newsom signed Tuesday that will test the limits of the U.S. Supreme Court’s new standard for interpreting the Second Amendment.

 The federal government already taxes the sale of guns and ammunition at either 10% or 11%, depending on the type of gun.
-The law Newsom signed adds another 11% tax on top of that — making it the only state with its own tax on guns and ammunition, according to the gun control advocacy group Brady.
+The law Newsom signed adds another 11% tax on top of that — making California the only state with a separate tax on guns and ammunition, according to the gun control advocacy group Brady.

+The money will pay for security improvements at public schools and a variety of gun violence prevention programs, including those geared toward young people in gangs.
+The money from the federal tax, which has been in place for more than 100 years, pays for wildlife conservation and hunter education programs.

+The laws were some of nearly two dozen gun control measures Newsom signed on Tuesday.
+But he acknowledged many of these laws might not survive legal challenges now that the U.S. Supreme Court has imposed a new standard on interpreting the nation’s gun laws.
+Just last week, a federal judge struck down a California law banning guns with detachable magazines that carry more than 10 rounds — one of three major pending cases challenging California’s gun restrictions.

 “Taxing firearm sales to fund violence intervention programs is essential to interrupting the cycle of violence and stopping gun violence before it begins, and we encourage other states to follow suit,” said Kris Brown, president of Brady.